tristanmanchester/diamond_autoclock/README.md

 | macOS   | macOS Keychain                            |
 | Linux   | Secret Service API (e.g., GNOME Keyring or KWallet)|

 During the bot's operation, a temporary Chromium browser instance is launched on your local machine.
 Your credentials are retrieved from the secure storage provided by `keyring` and used to authenticate you on the Diamond Light Source's internal self-service system.
 This is similar to how Google Chrome's Autofill feature operates.
 Importantly, your credentials are decrypted only when necessary and are never sent to any external locations.
-Access to these credentials requires you to be logged in to your computer.
+Access to these credentials requires you to be logged in to your computer, and the bot will only perform actions when it receives messages from an authorised Telegram account (yours).